dipdup-io/dipdup/quickstart.md

 ## Write a configuration file

-Let's create an indexer for tzBTC token <link> FA1.2 contract.
-We want to save all the transfers and mints to the database.
-Our goal is to calculate some statistics of token holders' activity.
+Let's create an indexer for [tzBTC FA1.2 token contract](https://tzkt.io/KT1PWx2mnDueood7fEmfbBDKx1D9BAnnXitn/operations/).
+Our goal is to save all token transfers to the database, then calculate some statistics of its' holders' activity.

 Create a new file named `dipdup.yml` in your current working directory with the following content: